 The BC SPCA is opposed to the use of wild and exotic animals as circus performers, in traveling exhibitions or in the film and television industry.
 See the BC SPCA position statements on Circuses and Traveling Exhibitions and Animals in the Film and Television Industry.

 Events such as dove releases, turtle racing, greased pig contests and guinea pig races place animals in high-stress environments where they experience fear.
 Without oversight or animal welfare standards, animals may be cared for inappropriately before or after the event.
 Animals may be sourced specifically for the event without planning for their care after the event.
 For this reason, the BC SPCA is opposed to the use of animals in novelty events and discourages the public from attending events using animals in this way.

 Animals in the Film and Television Industry

-Circuses and Travelling Exhibitions
+Circuses and Traveling Exhibitions

 Wild and Exotic Animals in Zoos, Aquariums and Other Permanent Captivity

-Background updated – January 2016
+Background updated – November 2021

 Five Freedoms: A concept first developed in 1965 by The Brambell Committee, formed by the UK government to examine the conditions on commercial farms.
 Now internationally recognized, the Five Freedoms are considered applicable to all animals.